sparanoid/kai-10/README.md

 What Differences?
 -----------------

- * A smaller header, box shadows, fluid style.
+ * A smaller header, box shadows, better link color, fluid style.
  * Additional narrower width compared with Twenty Ten (Read more in Installation part).
  * Additional sans-serif style for asian languages, better readability (Read more in Installation part).